gabrielshanahan/gazer/README.md

 * gazer - Owns the implementation of all gazing functionality.
 Depends on data and func
 * func - Stuffed chock-full with utility functions.
 Specifically, two of them.
 Even more specifically, a [blue and red version](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) of the same thing.

+---
+---

 ## Project documentation
---CHANGE-- and put under module
 This section aims to give a high-level overview of the application and highlight important or non-obvious pieces of information.
-It is recommended to browse through before looking at the code.
+It is recommended to browse through before implementing any changes.

+---

 ### Run
 * The Spring services implement a *dev* and *prod* profile to facilitate configurations for local runs using